 Named for late banking executive and community leader Ronald Kendrick, presented in recognition of visionary leadership as demonstrated through coalescing diverse communities, focusing on collaborative approaches to shared resources, synergies and problem-solving skills for positive regional outcomes.

-Joe Panetta is President, CEO and a member of the board of directors of Biocom, California’s largest and most-experienced leader and advocate for the life science industry.
-Biocom works on behalf of more than 800 members to drive public policy, build an enviable network of industry leaders, create access to capital development, introduce cutting-edge STEM education programs, and create robust value-driven purchasing programs.
+President, CEO and a member of the board of directors of Biocom, Panetta heads California’s largest and most-experienced leader and advocate for the life science industry.
+Biocom works on behalf of more than 800 members to drive public policy, build a network of industry leaders, create access to capital development, introduce cutting-edge STEM education programs, and create robust value-driven purchasing programs.
 Panetta leads an experienced professional staff of 42, with offices in San Diego, Los Angeles, Tokyo, and Washington, D.C.
 Together with a 60-member board of directors, he advances initiatives that help members produce novel solutions that improve the human condition.
-Panetta is co-founder of the Biocom Political Action Committee, the Biocom Institute for education and workforce development, and chairman of the California Biotechnology Foundation.
 He is past chairman of the Council of State Bioscience Associations and founding chairman of the State Medical Technology Alliance.
 Panetta serves on the board of directors of the San Diego Regional Economic Development Corporation, the San Diego Regional Chamber of Commerce, and CONNECT.

 The Neil Morgan Memorial Award for Lifetime Achievement